 Northern Territory road conditions are generally very good with a top speed limit of 130 kilometres an hour on the open highway.
 Our best advice is always “Drive at a speed you are comfortable with” and at all times, drive safely.

-Even the best Aussie road trip has rules
+Even the best road trips have rules

 - Rule 2: Never contemplate a road trip with children without a window for each child.

 - Rule 3: Take snacks (snakes, jelly babies, packets of chips) and plenty of water.

 How to plan your Darwin to Adelaide Road Trip